Archived - Status report on transformational and major Crown projects

 This Web page has been archived on the Web.
 Archived information is provided for reference, research or record keeping purposes.
 It is not subject to the Government of Canada Web Standards and has not been altered or updated since it was archived.
 Please contact us to request a format other than those available.

-Description: In the 2007 Speech from the Throne, the Government of Canada emphasized that there were both new opportunities and new challenges in the North.
-The government proposed an integrated Northern Strategy focused on strengthening Canada's sovereignty, protecting environmental heritage, promoting economic and social development, and improving and devolving governance.
-A key deliverable of this new strategy was the government's commitment to "build a world-class arctic research station that will be on the cutting edge of arctic issues, including environmental science and resource development.
+In the 2007 Speech from the Throne, the Government of Canada said the North was a land of both opportunity and challenge.
+It proposed an integrated Northern Strategy to strengthen our sovereignty, protect our environmental heritage, promote our economic and social development, and improve and devolve our system of governance.
+A key deliverable was the government's commitment to "build a world-class Arctic research station that will be on the cutting edge of Arctic issues, including environmental science and resource development.
 This station will be built by Canadians, in Canada's Arctic, and it will be there to serve the world."
-In August 2010, the Prime Minister announced that Cambridge Bay, Nunavut, would be the location for the Canadian High Arctic Research Station (CHARS).
+In August 2010, the Prime Minister announced Cambridge Bay, Nunavut as the location for the Canadian High Arctic Research Station (CHARS).

-On August 23, 2012, the Prime Minister announced a new investment for the next phases of the CHARS project: $142.4 million for the construction, equipment, and fit-up of the research station and $46.2 million over six years for the phase-in of the Science and Technology Program.
-An additional $26.5 million per year has been set aside, as of 2018–2019, for the ongoing program and operations.
+On August 23, 2012, the Prime Minister announced a new investment for the station project's next phases: $142.4 million to build, equip and fit up the research station, and $46.2 million over six years to phase in the Science and Technology Program.
+As of 2018–2019, the government has set aside another $26.5 million a year for program and operating costs.

-- Beneficiaries of this project include scientists, Northerners and all Canadians.
+- Project beneficiaries will include scientists, Northerners, and all Canadians.

-- Design and construction of the research station will provide jobs in the Kitikmeot region of Nunavut, across the North, and in specialized sectors in southern Canada.
+- The station's design and construction will create jobs in Nunavut's Kitikmeot region, throughout the North, and in specialized sectors in southern Canada.

-- The continued participation of Northerners in the planning and construction of CHARS will provide Northerners with new skills and career experience.
+- Through involvement in the station's planning and construction, Northerners will gain new skills and career experience.

-Prime contractor: The construction contractor for CHARS is the EllisDon Corporation (Ottawa, Ontario, Canada) in joint venture with NCC Dowland Ltd. (Whitehorse, Yukon, Canada).
+The construction contractor is the EllisDon Corporation (Ottawa, Ontario, Canada) in joint venture with NCC Dowland Ltd. (Whitehorse, Yukon, Canada).

-Project phase: Construction: Two triplex accommodations are complete, and the Field and Maintenance Building will be completed in early 2017.
-The Main Research Building is currently under construction and will be operational by July 2017.
-Commissioning will be complete by March 2018.
+Construction: Two triplex accommodations buildings and the Field and Maintenance Building are complete.
+The Main Research Building is currently under construction.
+Commissioning will be complete in 2018.